Frequently Asked Questions

 Live Share goes a step further and enables you to share a debug session.
 This makes it especially useful in enlisting others to help you track down issues that only happen on your machine without altering their development workflow or needing to alter the application design.

-Which languages and platforms will be supported in the preview?
+Which languages and platforms will be supported?

 What is the roadmap?